moonheekim0118/moonheekim0118/README.md

 ## Hello Strangers 👋

-I'm currently focusing on Software Development, Especially Front-end with JavaScript.
-I've found out I love building things, so I started coding in the Spring of 2018, and I keep focusing on it to be a better software engineer.
+I'm currently focusing on Web Development.
 I wanna make a better world with software. <br/>
 My life motto is **to Be the protagonist anywhere you stay, then the truth will be where you are.**  (隨處作主 立處皆真)